 A group of parents from neighbouring churches were keen to set up a Christian school in Midland.

-Fred sold beds for a living, he took his faith seriously after being raised in a Christian home and he was a Lutheran.
+Fred sold beds for a living, he took his faith seriously, and he was keen for his young family to be educated in this new schooling experiment.
+He had been raised in a Christian home and was from a Lutheran background.

 A young man at the meeting named Mr Greg Wells (who would later become a SCEA Principal and play a large role in the history of SCEA), upon hearing of Fred’s denominational standing, said to him: